-Like assembling an intricate puzzle, St. Jude genetic counselors piece together a patient’s family tree, physical exam and medical history to determine a patient’s likelihood of having a predisposition to cancer or a hematologic disease.
+Like assembling an intricate puzzle, St. Jude genetic counselors piece together information about a patient’s family tree, medical history and physical features to determine a patient’s likelihood of having a predisposition to cancer, or a hematologic or neurological disorder.

-The hospital’s six licensed genetic counselors spend much of their time examining the past, but their work has a potentially widespread impact on the future of treatment and care.
+The hospital’s seven licensed genetic counselors spend much of their time examining the past, but their work has a potentially widespread impact on the future of treatment and care.

-“We analyze this information and put those pieces together to think about which genes could be explaining this personal and family history of cancer,” said Genetic Counselor Kayla Hamilton.
-“We discuss options for genetic testing and help families think about the impact that testing could have on their child and their whole family.”
+Genetic counselors analyze information and explore the questions about which genes could explain a patient’s personal and family history of cancer.
+They share options for genetic testing and help families think about the impact of testing on the patient and the family.
+Genetic counselors also participate in research.

-An estimated 5 to 10 percent of children with cancer have the disease due to a genetic condition.
-By identifying these rare genes, clinicians and researchers can learn more about why tumors form and the best methods of treating them.
+Approximately 5 to 15% percent of children with cancer carry a change in a cancer predisposing gene.
+By identifying these gene changes, clinicians and researchers can learn more about why tumors form and the best methods of treating them.
+This information is also critical as it informs screening for future cancers and guides genetic counseling and testing of other family members.

-In 2014, Kim Nichols, MD, came to St. Jude to launch and direct the Cancer Predisposition Division to expand research efforts, identify children with hereditary forms of cancer and to coordinate their treatment.
-Genetic counselors serve as the gateway for these efforts through initial 90-minute consultations with patients and families.
+In 2014, Kim Nichols, MD, came to St. Jude to launch and direct the Cancer Predisposition Division to expand clinical and research efforts, identify children with hereditary forms of cancer and coordinate their treatment.
+Genetic counselors serve as the gateway for these efforts through initial consultations with patients and families.
 All new oncology patients at St. Jude are offered the option of a consultation.
+Consultations are also available to patients from the St. Jude affiliates.

 As genetic testing opportunities expand and technology develops, genetic counselors will continue to play an important role in finding the underlying causes of cancer and other diseases in families.

-The National Society of Genetic Counselors recognizes November 9 as Genetic Counselor Awareness Day.
-This year is the inaugural observation.
+The National Society of Genetic Counselors recognizes the second Thursday in November as Genetic Counselor Awareness Day.

 How genetic counselors help